Angry-Robot-Deals/all-crypto-icons/README.md

 # All crypto coin icons and logos

-Here is about 10'000 logos in PNG format 64x64 pixels, scraped from CoinMarketCap website.
+Here is about 20'000 logos in PNG format 64x64 pixels, scraped from CoinMarketCap website and API.